natefaubion/purescript-convertable-options/README.md

 > What happens if I don't write an identity conversion?

-An identity conversion isn't strictly necessary, it just means you won't be able to call the API with the "unconverted" type.
+An identity conversion isn't strictly necessary, it just means you won't be able to call the API with the canonical type.
 This means for something like `baz`, you could only express the absence of that option by omitting the field altogether.
 This is rarely a good idea, since it means a user can't easily guard the value on a condition.